lujanfernaud/sinatra-image-gallery/README.md

 # Sinatra Image Gallery

-A simple image gallery using Sinatra, Boostrap, and Masonry.
+A simple image gallery using Sinatra, Bootstrap, and Masonry.